anpaz/uw-490q-au20/Homework1/README.md

 3. A `DecodeMessage` operation that given two qubits, it removes entanglement and measures the qubits to return the encoded DecodeMessage
 4. A `Main` EntryPoint, that receives two bits of information, invokes the protocol and returns back the measurement of the Qubits.

-When complete, send the `.qs` file with the answer.

 See https://en.wikipedia.org/wiki/Superdense_coding for a good explanation of how the protocol works.

 ## Exercise 2: Oracles.